-The game of eastern origin, known as Weiqi in China, Igo in Japan and Baduk in Korea, probably originated in China some 4,000 years ago; it later spread to Korea and Japan.
-In the West, where it is called Go, it was not practised until the late 19th century.
+The game of eastern origin, known as Weiqi in China, Igo in Japan, and Baduk in Korea, probably originated in China some 4,000 years ago; it later spread to Korea and Japan.
+In the West, where it is called Go, it was not practiced until the late 19th century.
 It is now growing in popularity worldwide.

-It is played on an initially empty 19×19 line board, although for beginners smaller boards, 13×13 or even 9×9, are common.
-The two players involved have a large number of black or white stones, respectively, which are placed on the board.
+It is played on an initially empty 19×19 line board, although smaller boards, 13×13 or even 9×9, are standard for beginners.
+The two players involved have many black or white stones, respectively, which are placed on the board.

-The main objective of the game is to use your stones to form territory by surrounding empty areas of the board; capturing is not the ultimate goal, but serves to gain that territory.
-The winner is the player with the most points, which basically corresponds to controlling more territory.
+The game’s main objective is to use your stones to form territory by surrounding empty areas of the board; capturing is not the ultimate goal but serves to gain that territory.
+The winner is the player with the most points, which corresponds to controlling more territory.

-There is also the possibility of playing with a handicap: the stronger player gives an advantage to his opponent of 2 to 9 stones; in these cases the weaker player plays with black stones, the advantage stones are initially placed on certain predetermined intersections and it is the player who plays with white stones who freely takes the first turn.
+There is also the possibility of playing with a handicap: the stronger player gives an advantage to his opponent of 2 to 9 stones; in these cases, the weaker player plays with black rocks, the advantage stones are initially placed on certain predetermined intersections and it is the player who plays with white stones who freely takes the first turn.

 To understand the dynamics and purpose of the game, several concepts need to be defined:

-A group of stones is considered captured when it has no freedom, i.e. when it is completely surrounded by the opponent’s player’s stones, with the captured group of stones having no free space within itself.
+A group of stones is considered captured when it has no freedom, i.e., when surrounded by the opponent’s player’s stones, with the charged group of stones having no free space within itself.